freeh4cker/crypt_passwd/README.md

 Retype new password:
 $6$rounds=656000$62S97YpG1zdqvU04$DqdMO9dcfyQfCBk7ne4pkQMn3/8BDx6k.bC1c2owWDF/D8TCMMe9nya5jsGGLZMGeyTaTr5r2TkrnZJQjBsbc0
 ```
-The password is never display in clear.
+The password is never displayed in clear.

 The available algorithms are: 'bcrypt', 'sha256', 'sha512' (default), 'argon2',
  'pbkdf2_sha256', 'pbkdf2_sha512'

-If you do not provide a password *crypt_passwd* will generate one for you.
+If you do not provide a password, *crypt_passwd* will generate one for you.
 In this case you can control either the strength or the length of the password.

 ```bash